Atrial Septal Defect

 About an Atrial Septal Defect

 Your child’s heart forms in the first eight weeks of fetal development when the fetus is no bigger than a kidney bean.
 During fetal development, the heart begins as a hollow tube before developing partitions that create the four chambers of the heart.
-An atrial septal defect is a congenital condition that causes children to be born with an opening in the wall that divides the upper two chambers (atria) of the heart.
-The wall, or atrial septum, separates oxygen-rich blood headed to the body from oxygen-depleted blood returning to the lungs.
-A hole in the atrial septum allows the blood to mix and affects how the heart and lungs develop.
+An atrial septal defect (ASD) is a congenital condition that causes children to be born with an opening in the wall that divides the upper two chambers (atria) of the heart.
+The wall (atrial septum) separates oxygen-rich blood traveling to the body from oxygen-depleted blood returning to the lungs.
+A hole in the atrial septum allows the oxygen-rich and oxygen-poor blood to mix and affects how the heart and lungs develop.

 The exact cause of atrial septal defects is not known but some defects may be genetic in origin.
 Others may be affected by conditions during pregnancy.
 Females are more likely than males to have an atrial septal defect.